Free shipping to the US on orders over $150

 Expert's Tip

 The choice of pot is very important for successfully deep-frying foods.
-The key to choosing the right pot is its depth for holding the right amount of oil, and its heat retention properties for maintaining the appropriate temperature for deep frying.
-It is also important to control the temperature properly during cooking and to drain excess oil from the finished product to avoid failure.
-This Yoshikawa Mirakutei II Advanced Deep Fry Pot has all of the above functions in one and is specially designed for deep frying.
-We recommend this pot for making delicious deep-fried foods.
+The key to choosing the right pot is its depth for holding the right amount of oil and its heat retention properties for maintaining the appropriate temperature for deep frying.
+It is also important to control the temperature properly during cooking and to drain excess oils from the finished product to avoid failure.

 Instructions